Red X iconGreen tick iconYellow tick icon

 Background

-Melanie is an Associate Professor in Biomechanics and Director of the Motion Analysis Research Lab in the School.
+Melanie is a Professor in Biomechanics and Director of the Motion Analysis Research Lab in the School.
 She is originally from the East Coast of Canada, where she studied Kinesiology and Athletic Therapy at the University of New Brunswick (BPE and MSc) before transplanting to New Zealand in pursuit of her PhD in Clinical Biomechanics.
 Recently she was appointed as an Adjunct Professor to the School of Rehabilitation Sciences, University of Saskatchewan, Canada.

 Melanie's work has been funded by the Health Research Council of New Zealand, Otago Medical Research Foundation, Maurice and Phyllis Paykel Trust, University of Otago, Sport Science New Zealand and the Spondyloarthritis Research Consortium of Canada.